turingschool/lesson_plans/ruby_02-web_applications_with_ruby/revisiting-git-workflows-module-2.markdown

   a specific line or range of lines of that file.
 Useful for calling a teammate's attention to a specific chunk of code.

+Create a new gist.
+In this gist I want you to sumarize what github shorcuts you have available on different pages.
+Pull up all the github shortcuts (hint: ?).
+In your gist include the shortcut, a description of what it does, and a practical example of when you may use that shortcut.

 ## Github Issues and Waffle.io

 Ultimately a Git workflow is just one part of your overall team